 I’ve spent a lot of my adult years trying to be appreciative for what I have rather than what I do not.
 Admittedly, this isn’t always an easy task, especially in a world that constantly preaches more.
 Though life seems to throw things in your direction ever once in a while just to make sure you are holding true to your values.
 A few months ago, I had such an experience.

 So what happened?
 Truthfully, the story isn’t really anything to write home about.
-(In fact, I didn’t… just ask my mom) While visiting some friends in the San Francisco Bay area, I ended up breaking my leg on a miscalculation while making my way down a cliff to the beach.
+(In fact, I didn’t… just ask my mom) While visiting some friends in the San Francisco Bay area in Northern California, I ended up breaking my leg on a miscalculation while making my way down a cliff to the beach.
 Apparently, jumping down a few feet wasn’t the best idea.
 Thankfully, as far as the trip was concerned, I had already had a really nice hike that day on Mount Diablo as well as spent a lot of time walking around the street art neighborhoods the day before.
 So it wasn’t completely null.

 If there is one thing that an immobilizing injury does for you it is give you time to think and reflect.
 Life becomes instantly slower.
 You cannot do basic things; you have to plan a bit; and yes you may actually have to ask for help (all you hard-headed people out there – including myself).
 For an active person, it isn’t easy to go from full speed to asking for help in a day.